 Effective July 1, 2014, all public school boards (and other elected members of governing bodies of public agencies) are required to participate in training related to open public meetings (RCW 42.30 and 42.32) and public records retention (RCW 42.56), in addition to rules related to the Preservation and Destruction of Public Records (RCW 40.14).
-Per Engrossed Senate Bill 5964, known as the Open Government Trainings Act (OGTA).
+Per Engrossed Senate Bill 5964, known as the Open Government Trainings Act (OGTA).Who must be trained?

 The law specifically includes members of city and county councils, school boards, fire commissions, special districts, statewide elected officials and each agency's public records officer.
 It also includes appointees to local and statewide office.